 Build your reputation on Amazon

 Probably the biggest opportunity that Amazon Prime Day 2018 can bring you next month is an increase in reviews that will build your reputation on the platform.
-ShippingEasy’s Amazon Seller Suite has a feature called Amazon Feedback Management that can automate review requests for products and sellers, with a dashboard to help you maintain your seller reputation and quickly respond to neutral or negative feedback.
+ShippingEasy’s Amazon Seller Suite features Amazon Feedback Requests that can automate review requests for products and sellers.
 Improving your reputation will pay dividends throughout the year, and help set you up to successfully be found in search results during holiday season.

 Building your reputation is crucial for a few reasons: